peterhurford/peterhurford.github.io/_posts/2014-04-18-learn-code.markdown

 #### Optional Step Four -- Another Rails Tutorial

 If you feel like you’re struggling at this step, you could consider working through another Ruby/Rails tutorial to re-learn some of the stuff in a different context.
-I like [Agile Web Development](http://www.peterhurford.com/tilde/files/ruby-textbook.pdf) with Rails.
+I like ["Agile Web Development with Rails"](http://www.peterhurford.com/tilde/files/ruby-textbook.pdf).
 No need to do this if you feel like you’re going well, though.